 On this trip it is possible that you will be joined by other travellers, some who may have booked on a longer trip, or even with a different company.

-Alternatively a arrival transfer from the airport is available if arranged at the time of booking.
-Transfers cannot be arranged on arrival.
+An arrival transfer from the airport is available - enquire with your agent.
 Please advise your flight arrival details at least 14 days prior to your departure.
-If you plan to arrive earlier, this arrival transfer can only be offered in conjunction with pre-tour accommodation booked through Intrepid.

-If you have pre-booked an airport transfer you will be met on arrival, and your driver will be waiting for you as you get out of the customs hall and will be holding an Intrepid sign bearing your name.
+If you have pre-booked an airport transfer you will be met on as you exit the Customs Hall by a transfer representative holding an Intrepid sign with your name on it.

-If you cannot find your pre-booked transfer, or you have any concerns about your transfer, please call our hotline at +84 903 117 770.
+If you cannot find your transfer representative, or if your flight is delayed, please call our hotline at +84 903 117 770.
+Additionally please proceed the Information Counter, your driver will wait here if you do not meet upon arrival.

 For general enquiries or questions about your booking, please contact your agent or adventure specialist.
 For further contact details please use the following page: